oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 **Admin Page**

 The Admin page is a page exclusively for developers.
 It has many functionalities including changing permissions, configuration values, and running jobs.
-Certain webpages cannot be accessed unless the current user does not have the permissions.
+Certain webpages cannot be accessed unless the current user does not have the required permissions.

 1. Login into the Oppia as an administrator